hulvdan/cookier/TASKS_HULVDAN.md

 * mob that rotates when moving?
 *
 *
-* correct xp progression
-* mobs armor characteristic
-* mobs damage progression
-  consider spawning them with padding = radius of collider
-  + make the same thing with mobs that spawn others on death
 * engine: automatically scale fonts for current screenSize
 * engine: different atlases for different resolutions
 * engine: handle the case when there's too much textures to pack into 1 atlas